A-New-BellHope/bellhop/README.md

 In `BELLHOP`, `iSegz` and `iSegr` are initialized (to 1) only once globally.
-In some cases (a source on a boundary), in conjunction with other subtle issues (see below), the missing initialization caused the initial state of one ray to be dependent on the final state of the previous ray, which is obviously non-physical and makes reproducing certain results impossible.
+In some cases (a source on a boundary), in conjunction with other subtle issues (see Case Study below), the missing initialization caused the initial state of one ray to be dependent on the final state of the previous ray, which is obviously non-physical and makes reproducing certain results impossible.
 This has been fixed by reinitializing them before every ray.

 ### Missing initialization on some beam parameters